Conditions

 This guide provides the current recommended guidelines regarding how to improve the function of your pelvic floor muscles.
 This should not exceed any more than 2/10 on your perceived pain scale.

-For patients wanting to achieve a high level of function or return to sport, we would encourage a consultation with a women’s/men’s health specialist physiotherapist as you will likely require further progression beyond the advanced rehabilitation stage.
+For patients wanting to achieve a high level of function or return to sport, we would encourage a consultation with our women’s health specialist physiotherapist as you will likely require further progression beyond the advanced rehabilitation stage.

 As part of a comprehensive treatment approach, your musculoskeletal physiotherapist may also use a variety of other pain-relieving treatments to support symptom relief and recovery.
 Whilst recovering, you might benefit from a further assessment to ensure you are making progress and to establish an appropriate progression of treatment.
 Ongoing support and advice will allow you to self-manage and prevent future re-occurrence.